-At March 31, 2018 and December 31, 2017, a fee associated with the Company's Term Loan Agreement (Note 6) of \$0.8 million and \$0.6 million, respectively, is included in accrued expenses and other current liabilities, to match the classification of the associated debt.
+At December 31, 2017, a fee associated with the Company's Term Loan Agreement (Note 6) of \$0.6 million is included in accrued expenses and other current liabilities, to match the classification of the associated debt.
+At June 30, 2018, the Company's Term Loan Agreement with CRG and the associated fee are classified as non-current liabilities.